Technical Consulting Manager

 You may not require as many integrations with D365.
 There are new tools and features as well as first-party integrations like D365 Field Services or D365 Customer Engagement.
 Look to minimize your team's efforts by leveraging Microsoft and partner integration templates.

-More D365 Upgrade Resources from Blue Horseshoe
+More D365 Upgrade Videos from Blue Horseshoe

 Upgrading to D365: Timelines